01abhi01/KPMG/README.md

 I have just setup a network configuration, a VNET with 3 subnets, NSG, Route table, DNS Zones, private Links, A records  for the three tier and have spun up VM and load balancer.
 Can setup the org specific 3 tier architecture after framing / seeing the architecture diagram.
+Also, we can make a similar 3 subnet setup in another Availabilty Zone for enhanced availabilty.